This article explains X-Plane’s version numbering schemes, patching and beta programs.

 Contents

-The first number is the major version scheme, e.g. X-Plane is version 10, so all releases within this major version run are 10xx.
+The first number is the product version.
+Right now X-Plane is on version 12, so all releases within this product version run start with 12.x.x.

-Major upgrades are new products and must be individually purchased.
-The time between new releases varies; historically they’ve been about two years apart, with a few major versions running a little bit longer.
+Upgrades to a new product version must be individually purchased.
+The time between new product versions varies; historically they’ve been about two/three years apart, with a few product versions running a little bit longer.

 Betas, Release Candidates, and Final Versions

 At any one time there is a current version of the sim, and there may also be a newer current beta.
-A setting in the X-Plane Web Updater controls whether the updater will fetch a new beta or only a final release.
+A setting in the X-Plane Installer controls whether the updater will fetch a new beta or only a final release.

 A build is labeled beta if it is stable enough to run but still contains known bugs.
-Typically a beta will have a name like 901b1 for version 9.01 beta 1.
+Typically a beta will have a name like 12.2.0.beta-1 for version 12.2.0 beta 1.

 A build is labeled as a release candidate if it has no known bugs.
 If the release candidate continues to appear bug free, it is declared “final” and becomes the release; otherwise we fix the bugs and release a new release candidate.

-Release candidates have version numbers like 900r3 (X-Plane 900 release candidate 3).
+Release candidates have version numbers like 12.3.0.r1 for X-Plane 12.3.0 Release (Candidate) 1.
 When a release candidate is declared final, it is the final version – there will be no re-release of the release candidate.

 Release candidates are downloadable using the installer in “beta” mode until they are declared final; after that they are moved to the regular update process.